Sentilix/buffalo/Buffalo/ReadMe.txt

 * /buffalo config - opens the Group/Buff configuration screen.
 This can also be done by right-clicking the buff button.
 * /buffalo hide - hides the Buff button
-* /buffalo show - shows the Buff button again (yay!)
+* /buffalo show - (default) shows the Buff button again (yay!)
 * /buffalo version - shows the current version of Buffalo.
+* /buffalo announce - write a message locally when a buff is missing.
+* /buffalo stopannounce - (default) stop writing missing buffs.

 Note:
-This is an Alpha version, and there may be bugs.
+This is a beta version, and there may be bugs.
 Should you find one, feel free to report it below, together with relevant information, such as:
 * What class did you play
 * What buff failed
 * What realm type (Classic Era, Tbc, WoTLK ...)